 Ensuring your home is well-sealed and maintained can keep silverfish and a lot of other pests out.
 Some ways to accomplish this include:

 - Fill in gaps in your foundation or basement walls with liquid cement, which can be purchased at most hardware stores.

 - Place gravel or a chemical barrier between the ground outside and the basement walls of your home.
 The gravel, as compared to mulch, keeps out moisture.
 Because silverfish are attracted to moisture, this can help prevent them.

 - Keep your home neat and tidy.
 Seal food in airtight containers, and avoid leaving a lot of paper products in piles on the floor.

 - Contact an exterminator or pest control expert to rid your home of insects and rodents that can chew on walls, door frames, or other areas that allow silverfish entry into your home.

-If you aren’t sure where to begin, a professional pest management company can make recommendations on changes to help keep pests like silverfish out.
+If you aren’t sure where to begin, a professional pest management company can recommend changes to help keep pests like silverfish out.

 Silverfish won’t bite you or crawl in your ears while you sleep at night.
 But they can damage wallpaper, food, and other paper products in your home.
 And if silverfish can get in, it’s likely other pests can too.

 Keeping your home sealed and well-cleaned can help keep silverfish and other pests out.